JHPark25/DiscriminologyDocs/docs/source/backend.rst

 +++++++++++++

 `This endpoint <https://github.com/hcs-t4sg/hcs-t4sg-discriminology_project/blob/cb9c16a1dd16ed75bd18a8b0172156ea3e80c9c0/backend/server/app.js#L161>`_
-adds a new user to the database given their registration details.
+adds a new user to the database given their registration credentials.
 The input is of the following form.

 ::